The difference between bookkeeping and accounting isn’t always black and white. Don’t get too hung up on titles and look at services instead.

 - Income statements: A record of all your income and expenses over a period of time

-- Cash flow statement: A record of cash flowing in and out of your business for a period of time
+- Cash flow statement: A record of cash flowing in and out of your company for a period of time

-- Analyzing journals and ledger entries, and making adjustments, e.g., accountants will identify any incurred expenses that have not yet been recorded
+- Analyzing journals and ledger entries and making adjustments, e.g., accountants will identify any incurred expenses not yet recorded

 - Offering financial advice and helping understand the consequences of your financial decisions

 At a minimum, an accountant must have a bachelor’s degree in accounting.
 They may also pursue certifications to demonstrate they have the expertise required to serve their clients.

 Keep in mind that a designation is not a guarantee.
 Even if an accountant has a degree and a certification, it doesn’t mean they are a better choice than a bookkeeper with sufficient experience.

 While it can be reassuring to see letters after an individual’s name, we recommend focusing instead on finding an accountant who offers the services you need, you feel comfortable with, and trust.